 Scoleciphobia: Unravelling the Fear of Worms

 Are you squirming at the thought of worms?
-You’re not alone!
-The fear of worms is more common than you might think.
-Many people may laugh at the thought of a young child digging into the dirt and pulling out worms, twisting in their fingers until they’re dropped into their mouth, dirt and all.
-Gross, right?
+You're not alone!
+The fear of worms (scoleciphobia) is more common than you might think.

-Scoleciphobia is an intense and irrational fear of worms that can lead to significant distress and avoidance behaviour.
 If you struggle with a phobia of worms, please know, right from the off, that there is plenty of hope (and help).

 People with Scoleciphobia, or the fear of worms, may experience extreme anxiety, panic attacks, or discomfort when encountering worms.
-This isn’t restricted to a real-life encounter in the garden but the phobia can be triggered from pictures, the TV or, even, in their dreams or thoughts.
+This isn’t restricted to a real-life encounter in the garden, but the phobia can be triggered by pictures, the TV, or even in their dreams or thoughts.
+The fear of worms can affect both your body and your thoughts.

 Common symptoms include:

+The fear of worms is learnt through experience and learnt behaviour.
 Many people develop a fear of worms in childhood.
 This is the most common time for a phobia to form, as children are more susceptible and more easily frightened than adults.
-An unpleasant experience with a worm can create a fear trigger, which could be from:

 - Having a worm thrown at you by another child

 Additionally, media portrayals often show worms in a scary way.
-I’m sure you can bring about a mental image of worms being associated with death and decay in a film or TV show?
-These constructs can contribute towards the development of Scoleciphobia.
+Can you easily bring about a mental image of worms being associated with death and decay in a film or TV show?
+Most likely!

 - They break down organic matter, creating nutrient-rich soil, and worms eat their own body weight in food every day - I certainly hope you’re not doing that!

-- As much food as worms may eat, they are also an important food source for many animals, including birds, badgers, frogs and slugs.
+- As much food as worms may eat, they are also an important food source for many animals, including birds, badgers, frogs, and slugs.

 - Worms can live up to 8 years in ideal conditions